How do I request ADSW?

 Yes.
 If possible, there should be no break-in-service between orders to minimize pay problems.
 Reservists who transition directly from mobilization orders to ADSW or ADSW to mobilization orders are still required to process through the NMPS as the entitlements change and systems must be updated to reflect those changes.

 No. Deploying a member into a contingency AOR who is not on contingency mobilization orders prevents the member from receiving all the protections and entitlements those on active duty operational orders receive.
-In cases where the intent to send the member forward is either not expressed or does not exist at the time the request is made to PERS-4612, it is the individual command’s responsibility to ensure that the member’s rights and entitlements are protected.
-All requests for contingency support should be vetted through USFF.
+In cases where the intent to send the member forward is either not expressed or does not exist at the time the request is made to PERS-462, it is the individual command’s responsibility to ensure that the member’s rights and entitlements are protected.
+All requests for contingency support should be sent to USFF for mobilization consideration.

-To the extent PERS-4612 is able to discern an intent to forward a member to a hazardous duty area or for contingency support, PERS-4612 will not approve the orders.
-If it is discovered late that members have been forward deployed on ADSW without approval of PERS-4612 and OPNAVMOBCELL, the ADSW orders will be modified for immediate return to CONUS.
+To the extent PERS-462 is able to discern intent to forward a member to a hazardous duty area or for contingency support; PERS-462 will not approve the orders.
+If it is discovered late that members have been forward deployed on ADSW without approval of PERS-462 and Chief of Naval Operations (CNO), Augmentation Branch (N3), the ADSW orders will be modified for immediate return to CONUS.

 If the medical condition and/or Med Hold status is not resolved by the end of the ADSW orders, the member will transition from ADSW orders to COMNAVRESFOR (N31) ADT orders.
 Any delay in contacting PERS-95 could result in creating a gap in orders.

 PERS-95 is the responsible office for Med Hold policy and process.

 While traveling on ADSW orders, am I authorized to use my government travel card (GTCC)?